borispovod/crypti-dapps-docs/README.md

   * **Messaging Dapp** - Users send messages via a messaging dapp and pay transaction fees for each message sent to the dapp owner.
   * **Decentralized Exchange** - Users deposit funds into a decentralized exchange dapp and pay order fees to the dapp owner.
-  * **Decentralized Torrent Tracker** - Users post new torrents files to a torrent tracking dapp and receive XCR as "thanks" for sharing.
+  * **Decentralized Torrent Tracker** - Users post new torrents files to a torrent tracking dapp and receive XCR as "thanks" for sharing the file.

 ### Development